 While this may seem daunting (it is), dividing the universe of your website into zones can minimize the chance of an extinction event.
 It’s a great first step in a strategic website optimization process.

-With these smaller zones you can systematically examine, experiment, and ultimately improve the way things evolve in your website’s universe.
+With these smaller Stuck Zones™ you can systematically examine, experiment, and ultimately improve the way things evolve in your website’s universe.

 “NASA may look at the whole universe, but their main focus is on smaller experiments (Mars Rover, Pluto New Horizons, the moon).”

-There are seven zones to your website’s universe.
+We have identified seven Stuck Zones™ to your website’s universe.
 Each is connected and overlaps, but each can be explored and improved on its own.
 Let’s look at each separately.

 The reality is that your website is not a marketing tool.
 It is a selling tool.
 Your marketing’s job is to get customers to your website.
 It is your website’s job to sell your products and services to your customer and it does this by helping your customers get what they came for, do what they came to do, and get them on with their life.
 Throw marketing into this mix and you’ve got a problem.
 It’s time to evolve beyond the flat-earth, marketing-centric website strategy and accept the customer-centric approach.